HarryHighPants/volleysync/README.md

 <img width="762" alt="image" src="https://user-images.githubusercontent.com/38173749/226066384-a510ca53-47f3-471c-95cd-999f48627737.png">

-# Never miss a game:

-## Sync your team's upcoming sporting event with your own Google Calendar

 This example NodeJS application scrapes a website for your team's upcoming sporting event using Cheerio and syncs the event times with your Google Calendar.

 The program runs on a regular basis using cron scheduling inside a Docker container, which ensures that your calendar stays up-to-date with the latest information about the upcoming events.